Bodhinaut/django_projects/README.md

 * Settings.py we can edit the engine parameter used for databses

 * Create move, use class structre inside of applitcations in models.py

+---

+we will inherent from subclass of djangos built in models class

+* Then each attribute of class represents a field which is just like a column name with contrains in SQL

+* SQL operates like a giant table, with each column representing a field , and each row representing an entry data point

+* Eeach column has a type of field, such as charField, IntergerField etc..

+* Each filed will then have a contraint like max_char or max_length

+---

+Then there is the table model relationship,

+often models will reference each other

+* for this referencing to work we use **foreign keys and primary keys**

+* the unique ID in one table is the foreign key in another, later we iwll focus on one-to-one and many-to-many relationships